AlessandroBarbiero/Critical-Section-P2P/README.md

 ```

 The script reads port from config file `clients.info` and runs clients on those ports.
 Each stdin is spawned as new terminal emulator.
 Emulator name has to be saved in variable `$TERM`
+To set required terminal emulator run `TERM=${your terminal emulator}` before running `./run.sh`

 ## Config file